x0techdad/cloud-platform-starter-kit/README.md

 > **Note:** this documentation is a work-in-progress - if you see something that's not quite right or missing, we'd really appreciate a PR!

 Cloud Platform DevUX Starter Kit is a project where cloud platform dev tools and open source cloud platform solutions are maintained, and community cloud platform engineering guidance / best practices are compiled.
-If our tools and content are usesful to you or your team, please share, or better yet, participate in [contributing](#development-and-contributing) to the improvement of this project!
+If our tools and content are useful to you or your team, please share, or better yet, participate in [contributing](#development-and-contributing) to the improvement of this project!

 ---